psq/flexr/README.md

 - the main swaprs contract can be used for multiple pairs by leveraging traits, although it is very likely that the final version will need one contract deployed per pair anyway, but this can be the exact same contract, not a contract with hardcoded pair addresses, so a net benefit
 - liquidity providers now get a token for their share of liquidity they provide to a pair, allowing them to exchange it with others, or stake it (used by flexr's geyser!).
 Uniswap v2 supports this as well.

+Note: technically, the new version of swapr is not part of this Hackaton submission, but shows how various contracts can leverage contracts for a rich ecosystem.
+The changes, though, are fairly significant.

 ## The flexr token

 ### flexr rebase math